 Marguerite directed and lived her life in appreciation and spirituality of the Catholic Church.
 She was a Eucharistic Minister, and a regular attendee at The Glastonbury Abbey.
 She and her husband of sixty five years had resided in West Islip and St.James, New York; Lexington, Scituate and lastly Norwell, Massachusetts.

 She leaves behind her four children Martha Siditsky (husband Andy), Mary Gager (partner Charlie), Frederick Gager (wife Rochelle), and Charles Timothy Gager.
 She also leaves a brother Vincent Montalbano (his wife Catherine), and her ten grandchildren Matthew (wife Caitlin), Michael, and Jordan (Siditsky), Dan (Kracht) Aaron (wife Samantha) Michael, Aimee, and Nate (Gager), and Charles Gabriel, and Caroline (Gager).

 Services will be held at Glastonbury Abbey, 16 Hill St in Hingham on January 9 at 10 AM.
 In lieu of flowers, the family is asking all to send a donation to the Abbey.

-To send flowers to Marguerite's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Marguerite M. Gager, please visit our floral store.